CarnegieMellon-PlantD/plantd-modeling/SPEC.md

     - CONTROLLER_VERSION
         - currently v1alpha1

-2. To build a model from a set of experiments, call `python make.py build`
+2. *build* To build a model from a set of experiments, call `python make.py build`
     - This writes model parameters to redis, with key `twin:$TWIN_NAME:model_params`

-3. To determine when a pipeline may have finished processing the data that was passed in in an experiment, call `python make.py end_detector`
+3. *end_detector* To determine when a pipeline may have finished processing the data that was passed in in an experiment, call `python make.py end_detector`
     - EXPERIMENT_NAMES should contain just one experiment namespace.name
     - TWIN_NAME is ignored for this call
     - This writes the end time to redis, with key `experiment:namespace.name:detected_end`

-4. To create a forecast, set up the forecasting parameters as a JSON record in environment variable `FORECAST_PARAMETERS`, then call `python make.py forecast`.
+4. *forecast* To create a forecast, set up the forecasting parameters as a JSON record in environment variable `FORECAST_PARAMETERS`, then call `python make.py forecast`.
     - FORECAST_PARAMETERS holds a json record with the following fields:
         - start_row_cnt - int
         - corrections - array of 12 values for each of four metrics: